thegranduke/automatic-commits/README.md

 ## Overview

-`gcommit` is an innovative Python tool that leverages Google's Gemini AI to automatically generate intelligent, context-aware commit messages.
-Say goodbye to writer's block and inconsistent commit descriptions!
+`gcommit` is a Python script that leverages Google's Gemini AI to automatically generate intelligent, context-aware commit messages.
+No more mental tax when trying to create commit messages.

 ## 🌟 Features

-- **AI-Powered Commit Messages**: Uses Gemini AI to analyze git diffs
+- **AI generated Commit Messages**: Uses Gemini AI to analyze git diffs
 - **Seamless Integration**: Works directly with your existing Git workflow
 - **Async Performance**: Lightweight and fast async implementation
 - **Easy Setup**: Simple installation and configuration